iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

                raise:    10627.8 i/s - 1.05x  slower
 ```

 There's almost no difference!
-The reason is simple: the only thing that is different is creation of the exception object. `throw` doesn't do it.
+The reason is simple: the only thing that is different is creation of the exception object. `throw` does not do it.

 ##### Utility instructions